-Figure 4c.
-Abdominal ultrasonography - pleural effusion Discussion We present a very rare case of Budd-Chiari syndrome associated with small-cell lung cancer.
-According to etiology, this is the primary BCS caused by tumor thrombus of inferior vena cava.
-According to the course, the described case represents a fulminant form of Budd-Chiari syndrome.
+We present a very rare case of BCS syndrome associated with small-cell lung cancer.
+According to etiology, this is the primary BCS caused by tumor thrombus of the inferior vena cava.
+According to the course, the described case represents a fulminant form of BCS syndrome.
 The symptoms are most often manifested in the form of a triad of pain in the upper part of the abdomen, ascites, and hepatomegaly.
-In general, patients with Budd-Chiari syndrome have serious liver damage at the time of diagnosis.
-Doppler ultrasonography, CT or MR are non-invasive imaging techniques of choice for initial investigation when BCS is suspected.(9) The prognosis depends on the degree of obstruction.
+In general, patients with BCS syndrome have serious liver damage at the time of diagnosis.
+Doppler ultrasonography, CT or MR are non-invasive imaging techniques of choice for initial investigation when BCS is suspected (9).
+The prognosis depends on the degree of obstruction.
 Patients with complete obstruction of the inferior vena cava die within 3 years of liver failure, while in patients with incomplete obstruction, the course of the disease differs.
 In half of the patients, etiologic factors cannot be detected.
-The most common cause of BCS syndrome are diseases that cause blood hypercoagulability, such as polycythemia rubra vera and myeloproliferative diseases.
-Malignancies are the cause of BCS in about 10% of cases.(13) The most common tumors that cause thrombus formation are liver and kidney tumors, rarely pancreas, and stomach tumors.
-Although lung cancer is the leading cause of cancer death worldwide,(14) it is very rarely cause of Budd Chiari syndrome.
+The most common cause of BCS syndrome is diseases that hypercoagulability, cause blood such as polycythemia rubra vera and myeloproliferative diseases.
+Malignancies are the cause of BCS in about 10% of cases (13).
+The most common tumors that cause thrombus formation are liver and kidney tumors, rarely pancreas, and stomach tumors.

+Although lung cancer is the leading cause of cancer death worldwide, (14) it is very rarely the cause of BCS syndrome.
 To date, only a few cases of BCS associated with lung cancer have been described.
-Patients had non-small lung cancer predominantly and rarely small cell lung cancer.(15) So, our case would be very rare case in a patient with SCLC.
-Similarly, Japanese authors described a case of small cell carcinoma causing Budd-Chiari syndrome by tumor thrombus of the inferior vena cava.(16) Barbosa-Martins et al.(17) described metastatic lung cancer with multiorgan thrombosis and Budd-Chiari syndrome.
-A rare case of Budd-Chiari syndrome caused by tumor thrombus in inferior vena cava secondary to lung cancer was reported by Dhali et al.(18).
-Huang et al.(19) reported a case of patient with small cell lung cancer with the unusual initial presentation of both acute pancreatitis and acute Budd-Chiari syndrome.
-Clinicians rarely think about Budd-Chiari syndrome.
-Therefore, the diagnosis is established late after severe liver damage occur.
-In our case, diagnosis was made on time and treatment with low-molecular-weight heparin in therapeutic doses was started.
-However, significant liver damage developed early in the course of Budd Chiari syndrome in our case.
+Patients had non-small lung cancer predominantly and rarely small cell lung cancer.
+(15) So, our case would be a very rare case in a patient with SCLC.
+Similarly, Japanese authors described a case of small cell cancer causing BCS syndrome by tumor thrombus of the inferior vena cava (16) Barbosa-Martins et al. (17) described metastatic lung cancer with multiorgan thrombosis and BCS syndrome.
+A rare case of BCS syndrome caused by tumor thrombus in the inferior vena cava secondary to lung cancer was reported by Dhali et al. (18).
+Huang et al. (19) reported a case of a patient with small cell lung cancer with an unusual initial presentation of both acute pancreatitis and acute BCS syndrome.

+Clinicians rarely think about BCS syndrome.
+Therefore, the diagnosis is established late after severe liver damages occur.
+In our case, the diagnosis was made on time and treatment with low-molecular-weight heparin in therapeutic doses was started.
+However, significant liver damage developed early in the course of BCS syndrome in our case.
 Consequently, chemotherapy was not indicated.